WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 2. Opportunities to analyze multiple variables including animal breed, name, gender, birth month, owner's borough of residence, and zip code were available

 3. Who doesn't love dogs???

-### 1.1 Communication Protocols

-To collaborate and discuss our roles and responsibilities, objectives and progress, our team has an ongoing check-in every **Saturday** evening.
-When we are not meeting and require quick interactions, we communicate via a team Slack channel.

 ## 2 Data Sources